Haven't got an account? Register now

-Mark Calcavecchia became the first player since 1975 to win The Open in a play-off which was notable on two counts.
+Mark Calcavecchia became the first player since 1975 to win The Open in a play-off, which was notable on two counts.

 It was the first three-way play-off – Australians Greg Norman and Wayne Grady were the runners-up – and it was the first play-off to be contested over four holes instead of a full extra round.

-Twice on the same day Calcavecchia, who grew up playing golf in Florida, birdied the 18th hole to win the Claret Jug – playing in only his third Open.
+Calcavecchia, who grew up playing golf in Florida, birdied the 18th hole twice on the same day to win the Claret Jug – playing in only his third Open.

 On a hot and sunny final day at Royal Troon, Calcavecchia started three strokes adrift of Grady, while Norman was seven behind.